Facebook Pixel

 At American Wild Horse Conservation (“AWHC”), our mission is to preserve and protect America's wild horses and burros in free-roaming herds and safeguard their habitat through public awareness, educational programs, coalitions, and strategic partnerships.
 Through these endeavors, we are committed to ensuring the privacy of your personal data (defined below).
 By understanding how we collect, use, and share your personal data, you can feel confident in your support of AWHC and our mission.
 Here are some things you should know:

-• We will continue to be transparent with you about our data practices.
 We know it is important that you be aware of how and why your personal data is collected, used, and disclosed by us.
 Our Privacy Policy is meant to help you understand our data practices.
-If we change our data practices, we will update our Privacy Policy and let you know via email and/or a prominent notice prior to the change becoming effective
+If we change our data practices, we will update our Privacy Policy and let you know via email and/or a prominent notice prior to the change becoming effective.

 Privacy Policy